Strawberry Banana Muffins with Oat Streusel Topping

-- It’s best to start with ingredients that are at room temperature.
+- Room temperature ingredients.
+It’s best to start with ingredients that are at room temperature.
 This helps everything mix together evenly without over mixing.

 - Measure the flour correctly.
 Too much flour leads to dry, crumbly muffins.
-Whisk the flour first, then spoon it into a dry measuring cup and level off the top.
+Whisk the flour first, then spoon it into a dry measuring cup and (without shaking the cup) level off the top.